 By that point, only one prototype had been built, which was to be the only example to officially carry the ‘Cizeta-Moroder’ name.
 It’s this car you can see in these images, which was retained by Moroder himself after its life as a show car concluded.

 V16T chassis number 001 was fully restored by Bruce Canepa in Scotts Valley, California via a recommendation from Jay Leno.
 To make it suitable for regular road use, Canepa and his team added various upgrades including new heat shielding around the fuel tanks.

 Compared to the production version, the pearl white 1988 prototype has bigger side intakes with more strakes (hey, it was the 80s) and a cabin with different dashboard, steering wheel and door card designs.
 There’s also a big diagonal crease along the lower part of the bodywork not found on the customer cars.

 Moroder has now decided to part ways, providing a rare opportunity to someone pretty brave and/or with vast cash reserves.
 There are only 10 of these things in existence - this prototype, and nine production cars.
 In the end, the V16T was much too complicated and expensive to build, making a longer run impossible.

 V16T 001 was originally due to go under the hammer at RM Sotheby’s Monterey Car Week event in August but was withdrawn before the sale.
 Instead, it’s now offered as a lot at the auction house’s Phoenix, Arizona sale on 27 January 2022.
-No estimate is given, but to give you an idea of how much it’ll go for, a production V16T sold for $665,000 at the RM’s Arizona auction in January 2021.
+No estimate was given at the time of writing, but to give you an idea of how much it’ll go for, a production V16T sold for $665,000 at the RM’s Arizona auction in January 2021.